-We are no stranger to the number of chemicals within everyday cleaning products.
+We are no stranger to the number of chemicals within cleaning products.
 Showing off our intense cleaning routines within the bathroom and kitchen across social media.
 However, the vast amount of toxic chemicals used can be deadly and damaging to our environment.
 So how do we dispose of cleaning products at home?

 Disposing of your cleaning product solutions